NicoDaoMoney/astroport-core/contracts/tokenomics/staking/README.md

 #### `leave`

-Burns xSEUL and unstakes underlying ASTRO (initial staked amount + accrued ASTRO since staking).
+Burns xITO and unstakes underlying ASTRO (initial staked amount + accrued ASTRO since staking).

-Execute this message by calling the xSEUL token contract and use a message like this:
+Execute this message by calling the xITO token contract and use a message like this:
 ```json
 {
   "send": {